 By using this website, you agree to our privacy policy

-Gravestone installation is a very important part of my work; I prefer to install all of my gravestones myself using the Monolith fixing method wherever possible.
+×Gravestone installation is a very important part of my work; I prefer to install all of my gravestones myself using the Monolith fixing method wherever possible.
 Here I explain how we fix our headstones, and I describe the pros and cons of monolith and dowel (pin) fixings.

 A gravestone will inevitably move over the years as the ground shifts.
 It will lean and twist and sometimes fall over completely in time.
-Sometimes if a gravestone is installed too early and the grave is still sinking, it will lean forwards at a worrying angle.
-For this reason regulations have been drawn up by NAMM (National Association of Memorial Masons) which fixers of gravestones must adhere to.
+Sometimes if a gravestone is installed too early and the grave is still sinking, it will lean forward at a worrying angle.
+For this reason, regulations have been drawn up by NAMM (National Association of Memorial Masons) which fixers of gravestones must adhere to.

 There are two main methods of gravestone fixing - monolith and dowel fixing.

-My preferred technique for fixing a gravestone is the monolith method, where approx 1/4 - 1/3 of the total length of the headstone is buried underground, and then set in a precast concrete shoe.
+My preferred technique for fixing a gravestone is the monolith method, where approximately 1/4 - 1/3 of the total length of the headstone is buried underground, and then set in a precast concrete shoe.

 A dowel fixing is where the gravestone is fixed with stainless steel dowels to a base of the same material as the headstone.
 The base will be fixed to a concrete base.
 There will be a 'ground anchor' ( a long metal rod usually about an inch in diameter) connecting the gravestone to the ground between 12" and 24" deep.